NortyNorts/NortyNorts/README.md

 ## I'm a Junior Software Developer with a background in marine engineering, hospitality and customer service.

+- I decided to get back into computing by taking a Professional Software developemnt course at CodeClan.

 -

 ### Some of the Languages and Tools I have been learning: